Humphead wrasse: Conservation

 In Guangdong Province, southern mainland China, permits are required for the sale of the species.
 Indonesia allows fishing only for research, mariculture and licensed artisanal fishing.
 The Maldives instituted an export ban in 1995; Papua New Guinea prohibits export of fish over 2 ft; and Niue has banned all fishing for this species.

 The U.S. National Marine Fisheries Service has classified the humphead wrasse as a species of concern—one about which it has concerns, but for which it has insufficient information to list under the Endangered Species Act.

 In Taiwan it is a protected species with fines of between NT$300,000 and $1.5 million and jail sentences of between 6 months and 5 years under the Wildlife Conservation act for hunting or killing of the species having been added to the protection list in 2014.

-Population conservation by genetics

-Stamp of Azerbaijan devoted to the humphead wrasse, 2024.

-In 1996, following a decade of rapid population decline, the humphead wrasse was placed on the IUCN Red List of endangered species.
-The wrasse's genomes must be analyzed to help keep the species alive.